electron/electron/docs/tutorial/multithreading.md

 Any native Node.js module can be loaded directly in Web Workers, but it is strongly recommended not to do so.
-Most existing native modules have been written assuming single-thread environment, using them in a Web Workers will lead to crashes and memory corruptions.
+Most existing native modules have been written assuming single-thread environment, using them in Web Workers will lead to crashes and memory corruptions.

 Even when using a thread-safe native Node.js module, it should be noticed that